Patient-specific coronary angioplasty simulations -- a mixed-dimensional finite element modeling approach: Discussion

 \section{Discussion}

 Mechanical factors are often overlooked as risk factors for in-stent restenosis after percutaneous coronary interventions.
-This manuscript proposes a novel approach for the patient-specific assessment of stenotic lesions during and after PCI.
+This manuscript proposes a novel \revbb{mixed-dimensional} approach for the patient-specific assessment of stenotic lesions during and after PCI. \revbb{While this work focuses on the application for PCI simulations, the methodology is versatile and can easily adapted to various problems in biomechanics or engineering that involve slender geometries, e.g., endovascular techniques for intracranial aneurysms~\cite{frank2024numerical,bisighini_MachineLearningReduced_2023}, or transcatheter aortic valve implantation procedures~\cite{grossi_ValidationEvidenceExperimental_2024}.}